Arethusag/map_editor/README.md

 2: save <name>: saves current map.
 2: load <name>: loads saved map.

+## Utils

+A number of bash scripts are included in the utils folder.
+These scripts are never executed at runtime.
+They are used in the build stage or as development tools.

+`extract_tiles.sh` is used in the build stage to parse .png assets into binary RGBA and insert the blobs into the SQLite database.
+The parsing intructions are declared in the `assets/sprites.conf` file.

+`create_grid_reference.sh` is a development tool that takes as argument a .png file and produces a copy with a 32x32 pixel grid overlay with cell numbering.

 ## Roadmap

+- Feature: implement tile edge algorithm.
+- Feature: implement random style variations for ground tiles.
-- Feature: implement 4 ground tile types (water, grass, dirt, stone)
+- Feature: implement ground tile layers with draw priority.
+- Feature: implement texture stacking
-- Feature: implement painter style preview and placement with edge algorithm.
+- Feature: implement painter style preview and placement.
 - Feature: undo/redo